timescale/docs/timescaledb/quick-start/ruby.md

 ## Explore aggregation functions

-Now that you know what pages exist, we can explore page by page (or all the pages together), grouping by path or not.
+Now that you know what pages exist, you can explore the results.
+You can go page by page, or all pages together, and group by path or not:

 <procedure>